zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 We recommend starting with a [zBox 12.5](https://cloud.tsugliani.fr/ova/zbox-12.5.ova) appliance, as it is also the Linux distribution used for all our development and testing, and for the zPodFactory Appliance.
 This should ensure all the steps we provide are as accurate and informative as possible.

-Deploy the appliance and power it on with the correct networking ovf properties.
+Deploy the appliance and power it on with the correct network and ovf properties configuration.

 ### Network setup